Towards Large Scale Automated Algorithm Design by Integrating Modular Benchmarking Frameworks: Introduction

 When confronted with an optimization problem in practice, one of the major challenges that we face is the selection (and the configuration) of an algorithm that corresponds well to the given problem structure, optimization objective(s), and the available resources (compute, possibility to parallelize computations, accessibility of the problem, etc.).
 A vast amount of different optimization techniques exist, which renders this \emph{algorithm selection problem} non-trivial.

 In practice, algorithm selection is often biased by personal preferences and experiences, as well as by practical aspects such as the availability of ready-to-use implementations.
 Supporting practitioners in making more systematic choices is one of the key objectives of our research domain.
-A key tool for deriving such recommendations is \emph{algorithm benchmarking}, i.e. the analysis of empirical performance data and search trajectories of one or several algorithms on one or several optimization problems~\cite{TBB20benchmarking,hansen2016coco}.
+A key tool for deriving such recommendations is \emph{algorithm benchmarking}, \emph{i.e.,} the analysis of empirical performance data and search trajectories of one or several algorithms on one or several optimization problems~\cite{TBB20benchmarking,hansen2016coco}.
 Several important benchmarking tools and software frameworks have been developed by our community to ensure sound and meaningful data extraction.
 These platforms address different stages of the algorithm selection process.
 They cover, for example, instance selection and generation~\cite{instance15,Wmodel,surrogateBenchs}, feature extraction~\cite{flacco}, algorithm configuration~\cite{SMAC,SPOT,irace,hyperband}, experimentation~\cite{hansen2016coco,nevergrad,IOHprofiler,HeuristicLab}, data analysis~\cite{Borja19,EftimovPK20DSCtool,eaf}, and performance extrapolation~\cite{KerschkeHNT19}.
 However, most of these tool are developed in isolation, paying little attention to building compatible interfaces to other benchmarking modules.
 This significantly hinders their wider adoption.

 With this work we demonstrate the benefits of a fully modular benchmarking pipeline design, which keeps the different steps of the benchmarking study in mind.
-We see our work as a proof of concept for better compatibility between our benchmarking software.
-On the practical side, our pipeline paves a way for assessing the benefits of new algorithmic ideas in the context and in interplay with other operators and ideas that our community offers.
+We see our work as a proof of concept for better compatibility between benchmarking software.
+On the practical side, our pipeline paves a way for assessing the benefits of new algorithmic ideas in the context of and in interplay with other operators and ideas that our community has to offer.